Belmont - Cambridge - Somerville Path

 Design on the project began in 2000.
 MassHighway held a public hearing on May 13, 2004 regarding the 25% conceptual design of the project, with the exception of the Linear Park/Massachusetts Avenue crossing component.
 A conceptual design for a direct crossing of Massachusetts Avenue at Linear Park was completed in 2006.
 This design was the result of comments heard at the hearing in 2004, looking for the safer and more direct crossing of Mass.
 Avenue.
 The design concept for the crossing was presented and discussed at a meeting of the North Cambridge Stabilization Committee in late 2004.
 A public hearing was held on June 28, 2006 to review the project plan and hear community comments.
 Tree removals were approved in January, 2009.

 The Linear Park Massachusetts Avenue crossing project has been completed.
-The project included re-aligning the intersection of Cedar Street and Massachusetts Avenue so Cedar Street meets Massachusetts Avenue at a right angle.
-An adjacent landscaped area will be relocated to the opposite side of Cedar Street and new trees planted.
-Crosswalks of Cedar Street and Massachusetts Avenue will be located at this new intersection and will allow path users to cross during each cycle of the traffic signal without having to push a pedestrian button.
+The project included re-aligning the intersection of Cedar Street and Massachusetts Avenue so Cedar Street meets Massachusetts Avenue at a right angle and relocating an adjacent landscaped area to the opposite side of Cedar Street with new trees planted.
+Crosswalks across Cedar Street and Massachusetts Avenue are now located intersection and allow path users to cross during each cycle of the traffic signal without having to push a pedestrian button.
 A signalized bike crossing has also been installed across Massachusetts Avenue with green pavement markings.

 For more information